AI Portrait Translation — Conditional Diffusion Model Built from Scratch

 • Cross-Attention: Relates image features directly to the conditioning signal at each layer

-Global U-Net architecture: FiLM conditioning modules and attention layers at each depth.
+Global U-Net architecture: conditioning injection and attention layers at each depth.

 Forward diffusion: progressive noise addition via linear scheduler